ManagedKube/kubernetes-ops/terraform-environments/aws/terragrunt-dev/progress.md

 PR: https://github.com/ManagedKube/kubernetes-ops/pull/351
 * Applies the opentelemetry CRD to create a collector
 * This collector sends its outputs to the tempo server

+# 500-sample-app opentelemetry - 1
+This is an example application that uses:
+* The Generic Application helm chart to easily deploy any docker container
+* The application that this deploys is the opentelemetry's example application which has a frontend and a backend.
+It will send the APM traces to the opentelemetry collector which then can be visualized in Grafana.